sourcegraph/about/handbook/direction/maturity/index.md

 - ◔: available in the product, but may not be ready for production use yet
 - ◑: usable for primary jobs to be done, but may lack depth
 - ●: a complete feature used extensively by our customers
-- ♥: a lovable, complete, and market leading experience

 <script>
   const harvey_balls = ["○", "◔", "◑", "●", "♥"]